 The Sony Alpha 7 IV feels very comfortable to shoot with.
 The handgrip is large enough for most hand sizes to hold comfortably, though the camera starts to feel uncomfortable when shooting for longer periods.
 The texture on the grip feels nice and provides a secure hold on the camera.
 Most of the buttons provide decent physical feedback, although the shutter button feels very mushy with an overly shallow half-press, so it can take some getting-used-to if you're used to shutter buttons that provide more tactile feedback.

-The electronic viewfinder (EVF) is quite large, with a fairly high resolution, so you get a clear image when shooting through the viewfinder.
-There's very little, if any, lag when shooting.
-The rubber around the eyecup isn't the softest or most comfortable.
+The camera has a large EVF with a fairly high resolution, so you get a clear image when shooting through the viewfinder, but the rubber around the eyecup isn't the softest or most comfortable.
+Thankfully, there's very little, if any, lag when shooting.

 The battery life on the Sony a7 IV is excellent.
 It uses the same battery as older Sony Alphas like the Sony a7 III and the Sony α7C, though it's rated for fewer shots according to CIPA standards.
 Take the CIPA rating with a grain of salt, but the camera is likely to last throughout a day of use, depending on how you use it and what settings you choose.
 When it comes to video, shooting extensively will drain the battery a bit more quickly when compared to the other two Alpha 7 cameras.